Dshashek/ELK_Monitoring_Network_Diagram/README.md

 Load balancing is the practice of using redundant machines run the same application and distribute connections based on current system load to ensure a high level of availability and a more responsive experience for users.
 Azure Load balancers also allow inbound NAT rules to add the ability to restrict inbound traffic to the network.

 Configuration of the web servers and ELK machine was accomplished from an ansible container running in docker.
 By creating a single secure access point, a jump box, from which to configure other machines on the network, we can more easily monitor connections to those machines.
-Using a machine with limited or no access out to the public internet, rather than local administration on the managed machine we significantly reduce the likelihood of compromising an account with heighted administrative privileges.
+By using a machine with limited or no access out to the public internet, rather than local administration on the managed machine, we significantly reduce the likelihood of compromising an account with heighted administrative privileges.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the server metrics and system files.